apache/spark/docs/building-with-maven.md

     $ mvn -Pdeb -DskipTests clean package

 The debian package can then be found under assembly/target.
 We added the short commit hash to the file name so that we can distinguish individual packages built for SNAPSHOT versions.

+## Running java 8 test suites.

+Running only java 8 tests and nothing else.

+    $ mvn test -DskipTests -Pjava8-tests

+Java 8 tests are run when -Pjava8-tests profile is enabled, they will run inspite of -DskipTests.
+For these tests to run java 8 should be installed on the system running the tests.